top of page

 I think you should at least try.

-For your purposes, here are the top 3 scenarios I think you can relate to:
+For your purposes, here are the top 4 scenarios I think you can relate to:

 * You could hire someone who doesn't have a professional studio, including the best mics, the best recording interfaces, and the best connectivity solutions for remote sessions.
-But this will add time to your process, which will cost your production more.
-Also, people can feel the difference between mediocre and great voiceover, whether they know it or not.
+But this will unsure vibes to the working relationship, and can cost your production more.

 * You could even go without a voice over, which some folks opt for "because its too expensive".